Skip to main content

 1. What is the Shared Island Civic Society Fund?

-The Shared Island Civic Society Fund is an initiative to promote practical North South cooperation and engagement across a range of sectors and themes, consistent with the objectives and commitments of the Good Friday Agreement.
+The Shared Island Civic Society Fund is an initiative to promote practical North South cooperation and engagement through civic societies.

 The Good Friday Agreement and subsequent Agreements acknowledge the importance of active and inclusive civic engagement on a cross-border basis, in supporting and developing the relationships accommodated in the Agreement.